 3: Can I still apply if I don't have all the material ready by the deadline?

 Unfortunately not.
-We have two distinct admissions seasons: Spring, with a deadline of October 15, and Fall, with a deadline of March 15.
-We review applications on a rolling basis and don't accept applications after the deadline.
+We have two distinct admissions seasons but are currently ony accepting applications for Fall, 2022 entry, and the deadline is February 1.
 Note that we need a complete application, including letters of recommendation AND OFFICIAL SCORE REPORTS (including TOEFL and IELTS when needed: see 2 above) before we can make admission decisions.
 Note that we don't require the GRE, and we don't recommend that you take it just for admission to our program.
 Therefore, please give your letter writers enough time to write and mail your letters of support.

 4: When can I begin study?